 - Beckner, Clay, 2018.
 The evidence add ups : a speech error study of prefabs in the lexicon.
 In Smith, K. Aaron; Nordquist, Dawn (eds.), Functionalist and usage-based approaches to the study of language : in honor of Joan L. Bybee, Amsterdam ; Philadelphia, John Benjamins Publishing Company, pp. 199-224

 - Bybee, Joan, Beckner, Clay, 2015.
-Emergence at the Cross-Linguistic Level.
+Emergence at the cross-linguistic level : attractor dynamics in language change.
 In The Handbook of Language Emergence, John Wiley and Sons, pp. 181-200